Francis Reynolds-Moreton, 3rd Baron Ducie: American War of Independence

 Accounts of the explosion vary between the belligerents and among the commanding officer and crew.
 During their testimony at the inquiry Reynolds or none of the crew could say what actually caused the fire.
 No one could recall anything that would cause such a fire to break out on the decks or below.
 Only Midshipman Reid speculated that the fire originated from the cannon wads.
 Richard Howe seemed to accept this explanation as very likely when he wrote in his diary that "by some Accident, no other way connected with the circumstances of the action but as it was probably caused by the Wads from her guns, the ship took fire abaft".
 American historian James Fenimore Cooper, in his History of the Navy of the United States, maintains that Augusta had her stores of supplies lightened before embarking on her mission and that the fire originated in some pressed hay which had been packed into the hull to render the vessel more resistant to shot.
 Other American accounts generally maintain that it was their fire rafts that caused the fire.

 Record of any preparation for coordination of the land attack with naval support between Reynolds and von Donop are inconclusive.
 There was no possible way for the two distant commanders to communicate with each other during the siege.
 From the beginning it seemed that Reynolds had no way of knowing at what time von Donop would commence his assault.
 As nightfall approached it would have been reasonable for Reynolds to assume that von Donop's attack might not begin until the next morning.

-At his court-martial a month later, on 26 November, presided over by Captain George Ourry aboard HMS Somerset off Billingsport, Captain Reynolds testified that "I thought it my duty to comply with Admiral Richard Howe's instructions in giving every Assistance to the Hessians: I immediately hoisted the Topsails and sent an Officer to each of the other ships acquainting the Captains that my intention was to go as near the upper Cheveaux de frize as possible, in order to draw the fire of the Galleys from the Hessians, and I desired they would do the same, which they complied with…" Reynolds was acquitted of all charges attributable to the loss of Augusta.
+At his court-martial a month later, on 26 November, presided over by Captain George Ourry aboard HMS Somerset off Billingsport, Reynolds testified that "I thought it my duty to comply with Admiral Richard Howe's instructions in giving every Assistance to the Hessians: I immediately hoisted the Topsails and sent an Officer to each of the other ships acquainting the Captains that my intention was to go as near the upper Cheveaux de frize as possible, in order to draw the fire of the Galleys from the Hessians, and I desired they would do the same, which they complied with…" Reynolds was acquitted of all charges attributable to the loss of Augusta.
 Shortly thereafter Reynolds returned to England aboard the transport Dutton, (Note: Not to be confused with HMS Dutton) entrusted with dispatches from Richard Howe.
 Given the delayed activity of the ships' progress trying to bypass the river obstacles by Billingsport, the order to proceed up river, when it finally came, while anticipated, still caught the squadron somewhat unprepared.